tomolopolis/clinical_sum/README.md

-# Experiments for Estimating Redundnacy in Clinical Texts
+# Experiments for Estimating Redundancy in Clinical Texts

 There are two notebooks: